edla4eva/result_and_transcript_system/README.md

 ** Microsoft Excel:
-+ The sample data has been stored in a table using microsoft excel
++ The sample data is stored in spreadsheets using Microsoft Excel
-+ This data is then exported to the database
++ This data is then imported into the database

 ** Xammp:
 + Xammp is then used to create and  design the database for the system using SQL code